 Samsung Galaxy S21 FE: Specs

-One thing we heard is that the Galaxy S21 FE might not get the same battery as this year’s Plus model, which is what happened last year.
+As far as specs go, we heard the Galaxy S21 FE might not get the same battery as this year’s Plus model, which is what happened last year.
 Instead, it looks like it could have a 4,500mAh cell.
 That makes it 500mAh bigger than the Galaxy S21, but 300mAh smaller than the Galaxy S21 Plus.
 That FCC listing we mentioned also suggests 45W wired charging could be included, which would be a huge change for the series (the Galaxy S21 Ultra is the only phone with those charging speeds).

 A big question is whether or not the Snapdragon 888 processor would be included with the Galaxy S21 FE.
 Thankfully, the previously mentioned FCC listing suggests that it will be onboard.